malei-xyz/jssst-2019-hands-on-tutorial/hands-on_code/README.md

 * scikit-image
 * scipy

-The code has been tested in mac and windows
+The code has been tested in mac and windows.

 If you don't have these packages, please follow the commands to install them.
 ```
 pip install tensorflow